syymza/mubi-imdb-chrome-extension/README.md

 ![Example](https://github.com/syymza/mubi-imdb-chrome-extension/raw/master/img/screenshot.png)

-How to add Into Chrome ?
+How to add it to Chrome ?
 ---

 1. Download Repository.